 This ballad by Clapton was written following the death of his 4-year-old son, Conor.
 Despite his loss, Clapton is hopeful about seeing his son again in heaven.

 Funerals can be somber affairs, and it should be noted that creating a playlist and playing it is done in accordance with the deceased’s wishes from when they were alive.
-For a more comprehensive guide on creating a general playlist, check out the Top 30 Funeral Songs of All Time.
+Now that you’ve read about best funeral songs for dad, check out the Top 30 Funeral Songs of All Time for a more comprehensive guide on creating a general playlist.